code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 - Operations are started through column menus

 ####Exercise 1: Basic Operations
-1) Reorder the column "Collection" and remove the column "Form or Genre" (we will undo this change so don't worry about losing data).
+1) Reorder any column and remove another (we will undo this change so don't worry about losing data).

 ![reorder_column](../screenshots/reorder_column.png)
 ![reorder_remove](../screenshots/reorder_remove.png)